hyperlabs-finance/hypershare/README.md

 Hypershares functional logic may well see numerous upgrades throughout a company's life.
 To support upgradability, token accounting is separated from the underlying logic.
 This means that the overall state is maintained between upgrades.

 ## Non-fractional Shares

 Non-fractional shares introduce significant usability errors, particularly for services that are reliant on fractional fees, such as liquidity pools.
 Previous approaches to non-fractional shares simply set to the token to zero decimal places, as opposed to the conventional eighteen.
 The issue is that this design is hard to reverse once tokens are released.
 Instead, to support non-fractional shares Hypersurface simply enforces non-fractional token transfers.
 If a transfer creates fractional shares it will  fail.

 ## Metadata

 In order to give on-chain representation to real-world legal agreements, and do so in a way that is legally and cryptographically binding, the equity token contract must give equal precedent to legal agreements and the corresponding metadata.
 Hypershare makes use of the ERC-1155’s metadata URI to attach a structured JSON legal schema that provides information about the underlying agreement in a machine-readable format.
-For more information see regarding asset metadata see section 6.
+For more information see regarding asset metadata see Hyperframe: Hyperlabs solution to a machine-readable legal system.

 ## Share Register